Shaping European youth policies in theory and practice. Seminar on youth policy making

 - facilitate the shaping of manageable strategies for intervention in the contexts of the actors present.

-At the end of the seminar, participants were
+At the end of the seminar, participants will

-- familiar with the principles underpinning youth policies in Europe, including evidence-informed and participatory approaches;
+- be familiar with the principles underpinning youth policies in Europe, including evidence-informed and participatory approaches;

-- familiar with instruments and approaches to youth policy across various policy domains;
+- be familiar with instruments and approaches to youth policy across various policy domains;

-- familiar with available resources to support youth policy development and implementation across Europe;
+- be familiar with available resources to support youth policy development and implementation across Europe;

-- confident in shaping manageable strategies for intervention.
+- be confident in shaping manageable strategies for intervention.

 Throughout the seminar, participants

-- explored the numerous experiences of actors present at the seminar with youth policy development and youth policy implementation;
+- explore the numerous experiences of actors present at the seminar with youth policy development and youth policy implementation;

-- considered key socio-political developments that frame youth policy from its development to its implementation, governance and evaluation;
+- consider key socio-political developments that frame youth policy from its development to its implementation, governance and evaluation;

-- examined youth policy strategies, approaches and instruments including relevant aspects of their emergence, formation and development;
+- examine youth policy strategies, approaches and instruments including relevant aspects of their emergence, formation and development;

-- explored dilemmas inherent in youth policies, such as problem-orientation, intergenerational justice or competing sets of indicators;
+- explore dilemmas inherent in youth policies, such as problem-orientation, intergenerational justice or competing sets of indicators;

-- constructively critiqued youth policy frameworks as well as the strategies and intervention plans developed throughout the seminar.
+- constructively critique youth policy frameworks as well as the strategies and intervention plans developed throughout the seminar.

-The seminar consisted of two components: two residential seminars and an in-between phase allowing participants to reflect and possibly implement chosen approaches, ideas and activities in their context.
+The seminar consists of two components: two residential seminars and in-between phase allowing participants to reflect and possibly implement chosen approaches, ideas and/or activities in their context.

-The residential seminars served to provide participants with opportunities for personal interaction, mutual learning of respective realities and different contexts of youth policy.
+The residential seminars serve to provide participants with opportunities for personal interaction, mutual learning of respective realities and different contexts of youth policy.

 - Introduction, contextualisation and getting to know each other;

-- Connecting participants: experiences with youth policy development & implementation;
+- Connecting participants: experiences with youth policy development and implementation;

 - European frameworks: introducing youth policy frameworks and their political intentions;